garfix/nli-go/doc/remarks.md

+# 2020-09-21

+I am moving entities.yml from db to domain, because it contains only domain references, and I want to extend it with properties I can use for interaction 18.

 # 2020-09-20

 I added ASSERT and RETRACT for MySQL.
 You can now insert and delete information in a MySQL database.